-ENCHANTRESS: Frankly, yes, but, then, to quote the same song, it seemed "certain as the sun, rising in the east, tale as old as time, song as old as rhyme, (Extending her hand and arm toward Beauty and the prince) Beauty and the Beast."
+ENCHANTRESS: Frankly, yes, but, then, to quote the same song, it seemed "certain as the sun, rising in the east, tale as old as time, song as old as rhyme, Beauty and the Beast."
 (Quoting "Beauty and the Beast" lyrics, or, if possible, singing them)

-ATTY FOR DEFENSE: (Reacting emotionally) No more questions, Your Honor.
+ATTY FOR DEFENSE: No more questions, Your Honor.